dosht/specdev-cursor-plugin/README.md

 1. **Command Palette**: Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and type "Open SpecDev"
 2. **Explorer Context Menu**: Right-click in the Explorer and select "Open SpecDev"

-### Working with Files
+### Working with Features

-SpecDev automatically creates a `.specdev` folder in your workspace root containing:
+SpecDev organizes specifications by features under `.specdev/specs/{feature-name}/`.
+Each feature contains:
 - `requirements.md` - Requirements documentation
 - `design.md` - Design documentation with Mermaid diagram support
 - `tasks.md` - Task list with interactive checkboxes

+Use the feature dropdown in the SpecDev interface to select and work with different features under development.

 ### Requirements Tab